Financial Exploitation or Abuse

 Webster’s Dictionary defines befriend as “to act as a friend to”.

 When I originally started this website, I was working with elderly victims of financial exploitation.
-However, this advice is useful for adults of any age. - Claire Cooper Black (Former Banker of 30 Plus Years)
+However, this advice is useful for adults of any age.
+The Baby Boomer Generation is the upcoming target. - Claire Cooper Black (Former Banker of 30 Plus Years)

 If you are concerned that your parent/parents or an elderly relative are being financially exploited, you need to read this article and our additional web page Articles of Interest.
 Financial Crimes Against the Elderly are on the rise and according to government statistics these crimes are under reported and rarely prosecuted.